The EITI is a non-profit association organised under Norwegian law.

 - The EITI Board led by the EITI Chair;

-- The EITI Secretariat led by the Head of Secretariat.
+- The EITI Secretariat led by the Executive Director.

 In accordance with the Articles of Association, the EITI arranges a Global Conference at least every three years (article 6).
 This provides an international forum for EITI stakeholders to further the objectives of the EITI.
 A Members’ Meeting is organised alongside the Global Conferences with the three constituency groups: countries, implementing and supporting; companies, including institutional investors; and civil society organisations (article 7).
 The Members' Meeting aims to adopt all decisions by consensus.
 In the event that a vote is necessary, the votes of the three constituencies are equally balanced.
 A main task of the Members’ Meeting is to appoint the EITI Board (article 8).
 Constituencies agree among themselves their membership of the Association and who they wish to nominate to the EITI Board (article 5).